antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_final/README.md

     @Override
     public RequestTransferResponse requestTransfer(final TransferRequest transferRequest) {

-        //Add the operation to the list of pending reqeust, that we will process in the main workflow thread this.pendingTransferRequests.add(transferRequest);
+        //add the operation to `pendingTransferRequests`.
+We will process each request in the main workflow thread. this.pendingTransferRequests.add(transferRequest);

-        //#1 wait until the operation starts, to return the operationId Workflow.await(() -> startedRequest.get(transferRequest) != null);
+        //#1 wait until the operation starts, to get the workflowId or the moneyTransfer workflow Workflow.await(() -> startedRequest.get(transferRequest) != null);

         //Return workflowId